MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/product-overview/release-notes/whats-new/index.md

                 <p>In v8.0, back-end invocation functions are supported only for adapter types that are supported.
 Currently, only HTTP and SQL adapters are supported, so back-end invokers <code>WL.Server.invokeHttp</code> and <code>WL.Server.invokeSQL</code> are supported, too.

                 <h3>New Java server-side API</h3>
-                <p>IBM MobileFirst Foundation v8.0 provides new Java™ server-side API, which you can use to extend MobileFirst Server.
+                <p>IBM MobileFirst Foundation v8.0 provides new Java server-side API, which you can use to extend MobileFirst Server.

                 <h4>New Java server-side API for security</h4>
                 <p>The new security API package, <code>com.ibm.mfp.server.security.external</code>, and its contained packages, include the interfaces that are required for developing security checks and adapters that use the security-check context.</p>